 Whenever I need a tried and true recipe for soft chocolate chip cookies, this big batch version is the go-to.
 The recipe is Kristen in CA. Kristen got it from an old Country Baker cookbook series her mother gave her a million years ago.
 Kristen loves the recipe because it makes a bunch!
 And since Kristen has been baking for years and even had a little baking business at one point, I was really excited to try her recipe.
 She describes them as slightly cakey, soft chocolate chip cookies.

 I made a batch yesterday and was surprised to find that instead of the cratery, crinkly tops, they had smooth tops.
 Also, the cookies weren’t puffy, but instead had a cake-y look appearance and seemed like they might be too soft and egg-y.
 They tasted okay warm, but I like my cookies firmly set and let them cool for a few hours more.
 When cooled, they were much better.

-Actually, I’d say the cooled cookies were addictive.
-They were soft – borderline cakey in the very center, but not overly so, just moist.
+As mentioned 100 times already here, they were soft – borderline cakey in the very center, but not overly so, just moist.
 Plus the edges stayed crispy.
 I couldn’t stop eating them and was already thinking about making another batch as I did so.

 For part of the dough, I used a mixture of semi-sweet chocolate chips and milk chocolate.
 And in another part of the dough I used dried cherries and chopped up quite chocolate.
 Both versions were good, but the extra egg went particularly well with the cherry and white chocolate, so if you have those things on hand and like dried cherry, I recommend making some of the cookies white chocolate cherry flavored.